Spencer House Bed & Breakfast : While You're Here

 outdoor amphitheater on the Bayfront (just down the street).
 On

+Wednesday, there are free concerts at the Art Museum as well as free admission.
 Friday, Saturday and Sunday there are festivals.
 For example,

 Celebrate Erie, Arts Festival, Jazz and Blues Festival, Presque

 Isle Days, Tall Ships Festival, Beer on the Bay, Wine Festival,

 Rib Festival, Cherry Festival, Greek Festival, Roar on the